Coding Conventions

 Do not use tabs.
 Use only spaces for all indentation.

 Reason: Tabs are nice when they are used 100% consistently for indentation, but in the long run it’s hard to enforce using them 100% consistently esp. when many people are working on the same codebase.
-And when tabs are used inconsistently (sometimes mixed with spaces for indentation), problems arise — because people have diffent tab width in their editors, so for some people indentation will look broken.
+And when tabs are used inconsistently (sometimes mixed with spaces for indentation), problems arise — because people have different tab width in their editors, so for some people indentation will look broken.
 It’s much easier to enforce the rule always use spaces.

 1.3.
 Use PascalCase for everything